 Forestry and Nature Management: BSc

 International Business and Management Studies (IBMS): BBA

 Coastal and Marine Management: BSc

 Animal Husbandry: BSc (from 1 September 2016)

 Agricultural Production Chain Management: MSc

 Anticipated introduction of new degrees for other programmes

 Some study programmes will keep the Bachelor (Ba) degree title until the new accreditation.

-International Development Management (Ba) will become a BSc from 1 September 2017 (expected).
-Horticulture and Arable Farming (Ba) will become a BSc from 1 September 2017 (expected).
-For more information, please contact email@example.com
+International Development Management (Ba) will become a BSc on 1 September 2017 (expected).
+Horticulture and Arable Farming (Ba) will become a BSc on 1 September 2017 (expected).
+For more information, please contact firstname.lastname@example.org